 4 DELICIOUS PICKLE RECIPES FROM INDIA

 Pickles form the base of all Indian cuisine, whether it is North Indian or South Indian.
 It is a predominantly vegetarian thing, though there are enough non-vegetarian pickle recipes out there.
-In this article, we give you step by step recipes for four authentic, classic pickles from the land of spices.
+In this article, we give you step-by-step recipes for four authentic, classic pickles from the land of spices.
 Enjoy!

 India is a land of exotic and spicy food, and no Indian cuisine is complete without the assortment of oily, aromatic pickles.
 In South India, pickle is considered to be an integral part of the meal, to be mixed with rice along with dal and ghee, or to be eaten alongside a big dollop of thick, creamy curd.